 "The Death of Catenaccio" was reported all over Europe.
 The Dutch newspaper Algemeen Dagblad wrote, "The Inter system undermined.
 Defensive football is destroyed."
 To make the moment all the sweeter, the venue was Stadion Feijenoord in Rotterdam, home ground of hated Feyenoord.

-Ajax did it again in 1973, as Johnny Rep scored in the 5th minute for the only tally in the 1973 European Cup Final, defeating another Italian side, Turin-based Juventus, 1-0 at the Red Star Stadium in Belgrade, Yugoslavia (Serbia).
+Ajax did it again, as Johnny Rep scored in the 5th minute for the only tally in the 1973 European Cup Final, defeating another Italian side, Turin-based Juventus, 1-0 at the Red Star Stadium in Belgrade, Yugoslavia (Serbia).
 Three straight European Cups would be done again by Bayern Munich in the next 3 years, but it hasn't been done in the 40 years since.
 Indeed, 2 straight hasn't been done since AC Milan in 1989 and '90.

 But all good things must come to an end.
 In August 1973, due to infighting at Ajax, Cruijff wanted out, and he got it: His former manager Michels brought him to FC Barcelona, for what was then a world record transfer fee, worth about $2 million at the time.
 Barça fans, known as cules, were ecstatic, getting the man then generally regarded as the best player in the world, something their arch-rivals, Real Madrid, had previously had with Puskás and Alfredo Di Stéfano.
 Now, it was La Blaugrana who had this advantage over Los Merengues.